 Normally, your Mr Beam should be able to cut and engrave various complex forms very precisely.
 If you are experiencing troubles with cutting perfectly round circles or clean ending, it is probably connected to hardware malfunction or maintenance requirement.
-In this article we would like to track possible reasons for this problem and suggest solutions for fixing it.

 - Is the laser head of your Mr Beam clean?
 The dirt residue resulting from cutting and engraving all materials gets inside the laser head and sticks to the laser lens.
 This is why the laser head should be cleaned after approx. 100h of service.
 You can find more information on cleaning your laser-head in this article.

 - Are the side tracks inside the Mr Beam clean?
 If there is a considerable amount of dust or material residue on the tracks, the x-axis with the laser head attached to it cannot slide smoothly.
 If you have Mr Beam II model, you need to oil the side tracks approx. every 100h.
 Here is an article on how to take care of mechanical parts of your Mr Beam.

 - Is the metal bracket for holding the laser head snapped into place tightly?
 To mount the metal bracket which holds the laser head, press it gently from both sides (top and bottom), so that all teeth clamp tightly to the bracket.
 Here is a video in which we are showing how to mount the metal bracket and laser head correctly.
 To increase the tension of the holder on the x-axis, pull it slightly apart (top and bottom sides) before attaching the metal bracket.
 When attached to the holder, the laser head should not wobble.